 Rapid coffee is a new P.N.W. based coffee shop.
 They are looking to enter the retail space with their brand new sustainably packaged cold brew coffee.
 The owners moved from Rapid City, SD three and a half years ago and recently started their own shop in the heart of coffee culture.
 Despite being far from home they wanted to bring a little piece of it with them, and decided to call their shop Rapid Coffee.

-While this was a passion project, the goal was to create a brand and packaging designs that aligned with the vision of a outdoors focused coffee brand.
-To visually tell the story and appeal to not only to returning customers but new ones as well.
+While this was a passion project, the goal was to create a brand and packaging design that aligned with the vision of an outdoors-focused coffee brand.
+To visually tell the story and appeal to not only returning customers but new ones as well.

-I started of by taking a look at the competition.
+I started off by taking a look at the competition.
 There are many to choose from, but they all tend to blend together.
 Only a few stick out but most take on the color of the drink(brown) in their packaging design.
-While this isn't a bad thing their should be another primary color.
+While this isn't a bad thing there should be another primary color.

-A brand is only as good as it’s customers so I did some research and pulled together a few personas to have a waypoint for who I was designing for.
+A brand is only as good as its customers so I did some research and pulled together a few personas to have a waypoint for who I was designing.
 A few key things that stuck out: